On May 29, 1941, Disney animators launched a strike. Tom Sito, one of the animators, explains:

 On May 28, in defiance of the Wagner act, Disney fired animator Art Babbitt, the creator of Goofy, and 13 other cartoonists for demanding a union.
 A motion to strike was made that evening.

-Below find lessons and resources for teaching labor history, outside the textbook.
+Find lessons and resources below for teaching labor history, outside the textbook.